-At MSD, all employees are responsible for adhering to the values and standards set forth in our own Code of Conduct, complying with all relevant company polices and for raising concerns if they are uncertain as to whether or not standards are being met.
+At MSD Animal Health, all employees are responsible for adhering to the values and standards set forth in our own Code of Conduct, complying with all relevant company polices and for raising concerns if they are uncertain as to whether or not standards are being met.
 Violations may result in a variety of corrective actions and in some cases may result in disciplinary action up to and including termination of employment.

-We hold our suppliers accountable for meeting their contractual obligations with MSD, including commitments that are made with respect our Business Partner Code of Conduct (BPCC) and regulatory compliance.
-Contract non-compliance can result in termination of MSD's business relationship with the supplier and exclusion from any future business with our company.
+We hold our suppliers accountable for meeting their contractual obligations with MSD Animal Health, including commitments that are made with respect to our BPCC and regulatory compliance.
+Contract non-compliance can result in termination of MSD Animal Health's business relationship with the supplier and exclusion from any future business with our company.